Fire Service

 The Fire Service also provides safety advice for the community and businesses.
 Firefighters will carry out free home fire safety checks and often provide lessons and demonstrations for schools, colleges and community organisations.
 They will visit businesses and public buildings to check compliance with fire safety regulations and provide advice when necessary.
 Each year Birchwood Fire Station holds an Open Day with activities and demonstrations for both children and adults.

 Like other public services there is pressure to make financial savings while maintaining high quality.
-There are plans for the Cheshire police and fire services to save money by sharing some support services.
-Cheshire Fire and Rescue Service and Cheshire Constabulary will bring together most of their back office and professional services and establish a single, shared headquarters site by April 2018.
-It is estimated that the programme will produce combined annual savings of nearly £1.5 million and therefore help to maintain frontline resources.
-It is interesting that the boss of the Cheshire Fire and Rescue Service is also the chief officer for Cumbria Fire and Rescue Service, thus sharing the costs of his employment.
+Cheshire police and fire services save money by sharing some support services.
+Cheshire Fire and Rescue Service and Cheshire Constabulary bring together most of their back office and professional services to establish a single, shared headquarters site.
+It is estimated that the programme produces combined annual savings of nearly £1.5 million and therefore helps to maintain frontline resources.

 You can find out further information, carry out an online home safety check or book a home visit through the Cheshire Fire & Rescue Service website here.